₹3,050 will keep a girl in school

 The passion you put into your work is unbelievable and you have an enormous impact on all the woman you work with.

 Education is one of the most critical areas of empowerment for women.
 It is also an area that offers some of the clearest examples of discrimination women suffer.
 Among children not attending school there are twice as many girls as boys.

 RSKS will first conduct a baseline survey in the Peesangan Block of Ajmer district in order to identify school-aged girls who are at risk of being forced to drop out of school.
 Once the fundraiser is complete, the school supplies will be purchased and distributed.
 Each girl will receive two school uniforms, a school bag, a pair of shoes and socks, a set of books and notebooks, and a stationery set.

-Thank you for raising 36,403 it is being used to keep 12 girls in school.
+Thank you for your contribution, ₹36,403 has been raised.
+The funds are being used to keep 12 girls in school.

 “I will study well so I can be a pilot one day and fly high up in the sky”, says the 11 year old Heena (name changed) who resides in the slums of Ajmer.
 Her father is an alcoholic thus her mother is forced to work, she cleans the drainage and the streets for a living.
 Heena had to drop out of school as her mother was unable to afford the schooling expenses, but RSKS team intervened to make it possible for Heena to chase her dreams.

 Thank you once again for helping girls like Heena stay in school. :)